ICHEC-learn/python-hpc/_episodes/03-numba.md

 ### `parallel=True`

 We can also use Numba to parallelise our code by using `parallel=True` to use multi-core CPUs via threading.
-We can use `numba.prange` alongside `parallel=True` if you ahve for loops present in your code.
+We can use `numba.prange` alongside `parallel=True` if you have for loops present in your code.
 As a default, the option is set to `False`, and doing so means that `numba.prange` has the same utility as `range`.
 We can set the default number of threads with the following syntax.